 Never leave the skin damp during this hot season.
 In fact after bathing, always pat yourself dry with a towel to avoid bacteria from building up.
 Powder yourself and ensure that your skin stays cool.

-Home Remedies for Prickly Heat
+4 Natural Home Remedies For Prickly Heat

 2. Rose Water

 Make a concoction using the following ingredient: 200ml rose water, 4 Tbsp honey and 200ml pure water.
 Mix together and freeze in an ice tray.
 Take these ice cubes, four to five at a time, and wrap them in a soft muslin cloth.
 Press the bundle gently on the prickly heat affected areas.
+Rosewater helps maintain the skin's pH balance, and also controls excess oil.

 4. Fuller's Earth